ZeyuGaoAi/SMMILe/README.md

                --max_epochs 20
 ```
 Note that using ```--consistency``` for the dataset containing normal cases in both stages.
+Also, ```--mrf``` is not suitable for datasets only with small tumor regions, like Camelyon16, most WSIs only have several patches containing tumor.

 ## Evaluation
 The whole test set: